 handleSubmit = () => {

-let newCountryCode = !this.state.countryCode?
+let newCountryCode =!this.state.countryCode?this.intialSettings.countryCode:this.state.countryCode;

-let newCountryDialCode = !this.state.countryDialCode?
+let newCountryDialCode =!this.state.countryDialCode?this.intialSettings.countryDialCode:this.state.countryDialCode;

-let newPhoneNo = this.state.phoneNo;
+let newPhoneNo =this.state.phoneNo;

 let vals = {